 Shipping: With the advent of Friendship is Magic, shipping and Ho Yay has become a popular phenomenon in the pony fandom.
 So pairings like Firefly and Medley, Bowtie and Applejack, Megan and Scorpan, Twilight and Moondancer, and of course Catrina and Rep have begun popping up.

 The former was a veryEvil Overlord with intentions of ushering an age of eternal darkness and thus rule Ponyland and possibly Earth for eternity.
 To do it, he put the local enchanted creatures through painful transformations and constantly kicks his right hand goat-man, Scorpan around without relent and with threats of decapitating his only friend Spike.
-Scorpan himself had previously been enslaved by a previous conquest by this guy.
+Scorpan himself was formerly a prince who had previously been enslaved by a previous conquest by this guy.
 He only got one half-hour to show his stuff, and he spent most of that time sitting on a throne.

 Tough Act to Follow: If you start watching the G1 cartoons starting with these, you may be less than impressed with anything that followed after.